InfiniteZeroFoundation/.github/profile/README.md

 ### 1️⃣ Model Trainers
 You bring the brains.
 InfiniteZero brings the network.

 - Deploy your AI models to the protocol.
-- Users’ devices train them locally on real-world data.
+- Users' devices train them locally on real-world data.
 - Receive anonymized, encrypted updates that make your model smarter — without touching raw user data.
 - Your work improves the AI for everyone, everywhere.

 ### 2️⃣ Application Developers
 You bring the utility.
 The network brings the scale.

 - Build apps that connect your users to the AI commons.
 - Users benefit automatically — smarter recommendations, better predictions, personalized insights.
 - Every interaction feeds back to the shared models, so your app **grows smarter with the global network**, without users ever seeing the protocol.

 ### ⚡ Why This Matters